joshmorgan1000/UTKH/THEORY.md

 - **Higgs Fields:** UTKH allows situations that give mass to properties, explained by harmonic resonation or direct angular energy transfer.

-- **Entropic Gravity:** (Verlinde) UTKH agrees that gravity is an emergent force, explaining that it arises from kutonic systems.
+- **Entropic Gravity:** UTKH agrees that gravity is an emergent force, explaining that it arises from kutonic systems.

 - **Photon Gas:** In a high-energy photon gas (e.g., early universe), the energy density contributes to gravity as if it were massive.